-Frequently questions about the Law School Admission Test (LSAT)
+Frequently Asked Questions about the Law School Admission Test (LSAT)

 When should I take the LSAT?

-The best preparation for the LSAT is a solid undergraduate program with emphasis on reading and reasoning skills, along with a familiarity about the LSAT essentials.
+The best preparation for the LSAT is a solid undergraduate program that emphasizes reading and reasoning skills, alongside dedicated study of the elements of the test itself.
 There are a variety of study materials and courses available to help students prepare for the LSAT.
-Law School Admission Council research indicates that diligent practice on previously administered LSAT's is most effective in preparing for the test.
+Law School Admission Council research indicates that diligent practice on previously administered LSATs is most effective in preparing for the test.
 Because the LSAT is an aptitude test, there is no finite body of knowledge that will be tested.

-Think about how you prepared for previous standardized tests, such as the SAT's--what worked and did not work.
+Think about how you have prepared for previous standardized tests, such as the SATs.
+What worked well, and what didn't work?
 Your own learning style, time management habits, and budget are very important in this decision.
 Some students find that they learn best in a group (class) setting, while others work better on their own using real practice LSAT tests.
 See below for more information about prep courses.

 To begin your self-assessment as to how to best prepare for the LSAT, it is a good idea to take a practice LSAT exam.
 Here are some ways to do this: